SICGames/TBChestTracker/README.md

 - They get a sneak peak at the latest builds available on Discord.
 Until those latest builds pass with flying colors by a jury of patreons, they will hit Github.
 And in addition, it speeds up the development when I have instant feedback.
 - Become a VIP Patreon and don't miss out on the latest builds.
 Or you can wait.

-## Total Total Battle Chest Tracker v2.0 Release Candidate 3.2 coming soon!
-There's a overhaul down in code and introducing new features.
-Patreons are liking the new version and so far has stated results are accurate.

 ## Description
 TotalBattle Chest Tracker was designed to easily track your clan's chest count.